 Ok I was a polite kid.
 I would have smiled and laughed later as I listened to my N’Sync CD’s.
 Please don’t judge me.

-But as I’ve gotten older I have grown quite a fondness for all things lemon.
+And although I’m a sucker for the classic zucchini bread recipe, this time I decided to put a twist on things.
+Literally.
+A lemon twist!
+As I’ve gotten older I have grown quite a fondness for all things lemon.
 So I figured why not stir some fresh lemon zest and lemon juice into my zucchini bread.
 This lemon zucchini bread recipe is actually a fun twist on my zucchini bread recipe from my cookbook, Beginner’s Baking Bible.

 I’m so glad my tastebuds grew up.
 My taste in music?
 Not so much.
 Still love me N’Sync.